 with a combination of bricks and the exposed limestone rock through

 which the tunnels were originally bored.

 Upon exiting Combe Down Tunnel runners head over Tucking Mill viaduct.
 Runners turn left after crossing the viaduct and towards the steps to Tucking Mill reservoir.
 Following the public footpath leads runners onto Tucking Mill Lane past the house of the world renowned Geologist William Smith who produced the first Geological Map of the country.
 Tucking Mill Lane is not being closed by the race so there may well be traffic along this section.
 Please be careful, stick to the left hand side of the road, and follow the direction of the marshals.

 The Marathon race forms part of the Two Tunnels Challenge.
 All runners who complete the Two Tunnels Challenge will be awarded with a special laser engraved glass trophy to mark their achievement (shown below).
 Plus, the three medals from the three individual events.

 Two Tunnels Challenge = 10km + Half Marathon + Marathon

-You decide the dates; Two Tunnels 10km (28th Feb OR 2nd May OR 4th July) + Two Tunnels Half Marathon (28th Feb or 2nd May OR 4th July) + Two Tunnels Marathon (15th August)
+You decide the dates; Two Tunnels 10km (2nd May OR 4th July or 24th Oct) + Two Tunnels Half Marathon (2nd May OR 4th July OR 24th Oct) + Two Tunnels Marathon (15th August)